Fowzi82/dvwa-security-lab/README.md

 ---

 ### 2. What control prevents SQL Injection at High security?
-- High security attempts stronger input validation and escaping.
-However the query is still dynamically constructed, which leaves it vulnerable.
+- In theory, High security should use prepared statements (`mysqli_prepare()` + `bind_param()`) and strict type checking (`is_numeric()`) to treat user input as data only.
-- User input is sanitized to remove special characters such as `'`, `--`, `;`.
+- However, in this DVWA Docker image (and as demonstrated by the screenshots), the protection is incomplete for the SQL Injection module.
-- Prepared statements ensure input is treated as data, not code.
+- The query is still dynamically constructed in some code paths, allowing UNION-based extraction even at High level.
-- SQL Injection attacks fail because user input cannot alter the SQL logic.
+- True prevention requires **parameterized queries** + input type enforcement on the backend.

 ---